tusq-at-usq/motion-analysis/README.md

 ## Dependencies

-Most dependencies should be automatically installed during the package install
+Most dependencies should be automatically installed during the package install.
+If you encounter unmet dependencies, please contact Andy.

 ## Documentation

-Documentation to be added to [`docs`](/docs/)
+Documentation to be added to [`docs`](/docs/).

 ## Tests

-Tests the functionality of individual functions, for use when modifying packages
+The tests directory contains scripts to test the functionality of individual modules, and should be used when modifying core modules.

 ## Examples